It has to be said that I’m no diver, not even a snorkeler, barely a swimmer.

-Yet, when special places require it – I grab a mask and flippers and go for it.
+Yet when special places require it, I’ll grab a mask and flippers and just go for it!

-It was very windy today – and waves came in and me being the poor swimmer, I donned a life vest for floatation which was great as I snorkeled around the sheer cliff-side of the hole.
-Amazing.
+Wind threw waves crashing.
+Being a poor swimmer, I wore a life vest for floatation – which was great, as I snorkeled around the sheer cliff of the Blue Hole.

-And across the center – not dark endless hole but soothing blanket of brilliant bright blue with beams of light.
+Across the center – not a dark void but a soothing blanket of brilliant bright blue with beams of light.

-Below me I could see divers sometimes – their exhaled air bubbles zipping up to me like crazed jellyfish.
+Below me, sometimes I could see divers.
+Their exhaled air bubbles zipping up to like crazed jellyfish.

-However, if you’re a diver the Blue Hole is to be respected …
+If you’re a diver – the Blue Hole must be respected.

 The Blue Hole is notorious for the number of diving fatalities which have occurred there, earning it the sobriquet “World’s Most Dangerous Dive Site” and the nickname “The Diver’s Cemetery”.
 (Local divers think up to 200 diving fatalities; Egyptian authorities play down the statistics at around 40, since records began.)

-From experiences of snorkeling before in the Caribbean of Belize and the Galapagos Islands in the Pacific Ocean, I found water always entered my mask.
-PROBLEM: Facial hair; it breaks the vacuum seal.
+From experiences of snorkeling in the Caribbean around Belize and at the Galapagos Islands in the Pacific Ocean, I found water always entered my mask.

-Today, for the first time since growing my goatee beard in Kenya in 1994 – I shaved it clean off, to solve this issue.
-(Some say use Vaseline to seal it but I wanted a total guarantee of hassle-free snorkeling).
-Done.
-Visibility perfect.
-No sea-water eyes.
+Today, for the first time since growing my goatee beard in Kenya in 1994 – I shaved it clean-off for snorkeling the Blue Hole.

-I regard the Blue Hole experience as my best day of snorkeling yet.
+I regard the Blue Hole experience as my best day of snorkeling, ever.